MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 **Extension version**
 All

-#### (Deprecated) ToSMBShare
+### (Deprecated) ToSMBShare

 This parameter allowed you to save logs either to an output path or a share path.
-If you were using a share path that was not mapped, you needed to use the `ShareCredential` parameter as well.
-However, we don't recommend to use this parameter.
+If you were using a share path that wasn't mapped, you needed to use the `ShareCredential` parameter as well.
+However, we don't recommend using this parameter.

 **Syntax**